 As mentioned, I have worn several iterations of Nike’s super shoes.
 And while I loved them, they still left something to be desired.
-So, I got a wandering eye and invested in a pair of the Adidas super shoes.
+While I loved the forward momentum, they weren’t the most comfortable ride.
+So, I got a wandering eye and invested in a pair of the adidas super shoes.

 Below I share the super shoe stats plus my experience wearing them.
 I hope it helps you decide which carbon plated shoe is best for you!